St. Joseph River Steelhead Fishing: Michigan

 Plunking for steelhead is popular when fish are moving through and anglers that strategically place themselves along the river in areas that funnel the steelhead can do well with this method.
 For more on this method, click here.

 Bottom bouncing is one of my favorite spring fishing methods when the fish are in shallower water or in pockets or around big boulders in the river.
-Here are some of the essential tips and tactics that you can apply when executing the bottom bouncing technique.
+Here are some of the essential tips and tactics you can apply when executing the bottom bouncing technique.

 Centerpin Fishing